Find Affordable College Courses

 Top Michigan Schools in International Studies

 Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for international studies students.
-Located in the city of Ann Arbor, U-M is a public college with a very large student population.
+Located in the medium-sized city of Ann Arbor, U-M is a public school with a fairly large student population.

 After completing their degree, international studies graduates from U-M carry an average student debtload of $14,866.
 The average monthly payment of a loan this size is about $430, assuming that the borrower is on a 10-year repayment plan.